GeomScale/volesti/include/sos/README.md

 * Using double for polynomials of degree > 100 is unstable.
 On the other hand, high precision numbers immensely slow down the IPM
 * Generation of Chebyshev Points / Interpolant Basis dominates the runtime.
+* High degree polynomial (beginning at around degree 25) lead to oscillation near the boundary.
+But this might be an artifact from these polynomials as opposed to a bug or lack in precision.

+#### References

 [1] A. Skajaa and Y. Ye, [A homogeneous interior-point algorithm for nonsymmetric convex conic optimization](https://web.stanford.edu/~yyye/nonsymmhsdimp.pdf), Mathematical Programming Ser.
 A, 150 (2015), pp. 391-422.